edwardgoldring/website/content/home/projects.md

 #   tag = ".demo"

 +++
-"Help is Close at Hand?
-Proximity and the Effectiveness of Peacekeepers" (with Michael Hendricks). *Invited to revise and resubmit at 'Research & Politics.'*

 "Rethinking Democratic Diffusion: The Importance of Regime Type Over Geography" (with Sheena Greitens).

 "Political Dominance and Sub-National Election Violence in Africa" (with Michael Wahman).